alire-project/ada_spark_workflow/README.md

    ```console
    $ alr with resources
    ```
  2. Instantiate the `Resources` generic package in your code.
-For examples:
+For example:
    ```ada
    with Resources;
    with Ada_Spark_Workflow_Config;